astsam/rtl8812au/README.md

 Only supports 8812AU chipset, not the 8814AU or the 8821AU at this point.

-### Changelogs and TODO
-Check the "docs/" folder for more information.
-Both Realtek changelog is added and our personal changelog and TODO is in there.

 ### Building / Installing

 To build and install module manually: